Every NCzens possesses an analytical and inquisitive mind to appreciate the world and be a responsible global citizen.

 Contemporary Singaporean Issues Forum

-The Contemporary Singaporean Issues or CSI Forum is held annually for upper secondary students in NCHS to understand the interconnectedness of Singapore and the world they live in.
-It also hopes to develop students as active thinkers and learners, and cultivate active citizenry.
+The Contemporary Singaporean Issues or CSI Forum is held annually for Upper secondary students in NCHS to understand the interconnectedness of Singapore and the world they live in.
+The forum aims to: